-I garnished the salad with a sprig of fresh cilantro, and served it as a side dish, but the salad is filling (even without meat), and would be a perfect quick vegetarian meal or “take to work” packed lunch!
+Garnish the Southwest quinoa salad with a sprig of fresh cilantro, and serve it as a side dish.
+Since it is so filling, this salad (even without meat), would be a quick vegetarian meal or “take to work” packed lunch!
 The salad tastes good served at room temperature OR chilled!

+This was after 2 months of not being able to cook in there!
 Yay for our new, updated kitchen, appliances and counter tops!
-We still have some work to do, but I’ve already begun cooking in my kitchen once again.
-CAN YOU SEE ME SMILING?
+We still have some work to do, but I’ve begun cooking in my kitchen once again.
+Yay!